-Our church is led by a plurality of elders.
+It is our conviction that healthy churches are led by a plurality of elders.
 Some elders are paid by the church to devote themselves more fully to the work of the ministry and others serve in a volunteer capacity teaching God's word, shepherding God's people, and overseeing the affairs of the church.
+At this time, our lead pastor and our congregation is praying for and training up future elders to serve the church in this way.

 Brandon Langley and his wife Anne Marie have been serving the St. Rose Community since January of 2016.
 Brandon was sent out of FBC Kenner to start a new Gospel work in St. Rose.
 As of October of 2017, they became parents of their first-born son, Owen Nehemiah Langley.
 Brandon has received his B.A. in Christian Studies from Truett-McConnell University and his M.Div. from New Orleans Baptist Theological Seminary.
 He has a passion for the preaching of God’s Word, the shepherding of God’s church, and the raising up of future ministry leaders.
 He serves as a full-time staff pastor of St. Rose Community Church.